mu-semtech/registration-service/README.md

 The `MU_APPLICATION_SALT` environment variable specifies (part of) the salt used to hash the user passwords.
 Configure the [login microservice](https://github.com/mu-semtech/login-service) with the same salt.

+The `MU_AUTO_LOGIN_ON_REGISTRATION` environment variable (default: `false`) specifies whether the new user should be logged in automatically at the end of the registration request.